ratwolfzero/Weierstrass/Fractal/README.md

 * Interactive sliders for parameters `a` (amplitude decay) and `b` (frequency scaling, **odd integers only**)
 * Real-time updates via **Numba-accelerated computation**
-* **Histogram-based density approximation** to highlight value distributions in a more perceptual way
+* **Histogram-based density approximation** to highlight value distributions in a perceptual way

 ---